This page explains:

 If you register, your information won't be displayed before we have confirmation that the email address you specify is one that you really do have access to.
 This is done either by sending you an email at that address, which you must respond to, or by finding the same email address on the website of a recognised organisation (such as BACP or IACP) and listed as yours (or other documentation or contact details as appropriate).

-Whether you are a registered user or not, our website server follows the standard practice of collecting information such as:
+Whether you're a registered user or not, our website server follows the standard practice of storing for a limited period information such as:

 (a) host names;

 (b) IP addresses;